-Designing Math Learning on WhatsApp: Why a Single-Image Model Becomes Inevitable
+Designing Math Learning on WhatsApp: Why a Single-Image MCQ Is the Sanest Option

-When you try to teach mathematics over a platform like WhatsApp, the problem is not a lack of features.
+When you try to teach mathematics over WhatsApp, the problem is not a lack of features.
 It is a mismatch between the nature of mathematics and the structure of the medium.

 Mathematics is inherently two-dimensional.
 Even at a basic level, meaning is carried by layout: